"Live the change you want to see in the world."

 - Bucks County Opportunity Council

 - Bucks County Family Services

-- Delaware Valley Interfaith Council (DVIC)- Martin Luther King Day
+- Delaware Valley Interfaith Council (DVIC) - Martin Luther King, Jr. Day

 - Episcopal Community Services - St. Barnabas Mission and Feltonville Neighborhood After-School Program

 - Episcopal Diocese of Philadelphia

 - Episcopal Diocese of Haiti - Region Nord

 - Lambertville Food Pantry (DVIC)

 The Outreach Ministry of Trinity Episcopal church is requesting grant proposals to fund projects and programs that are consistent with our mission.
 Contact Kyle Evans (email@example.com) or Ardith Talbott (215-862-1487 or firstname.lastname@example.org) for a grant application form.